Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             this number of iteration, it will be ended.
 Default is 10000.
       --parallels PARALLELS, -pl PARALLELS
-                            The number of parallel runs.
+                            The number of parallel jobs.
       --tss_source, -s      The TSS gff files are generated from ANNOgesic or not.
                             Default is True (from ANNOgesic)
       --tex_libs TEX_LIBS [TEX_LIBS ...], -tl TEX_LIBS [TEX_LIBS ...]
-                            If --tss_source is False, please assign the name of TEX+/- library.
+                            If --tss_source is False, please assign the name of the TEX+/- library.
 The format is:
                             wig_file_path:TEX+/-(tex or notex):condition_id(intege
                             r):replicate_id(alphabet):strand(+ or -).
 If multiple
                             wig files need to be assigned, please use spaces to